postmanlabs/labs-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

   <li>Click the <b>Add</b> button.</li>
 </ol>

-**Note**: At the bottom, you can select ‘Show this window at launch’ to indicate whether you want the **Create New** tab to display each time you open Postman.
+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.

 #### Launch screen